 Customers who trust us

 A validator node is responsible for recording and verifying transactions on a blockchain, generating a block that is added to the chain.
-These nodes work without interruption and are indispensable for the proper functioning of a blockchain.
+These nodes work without interruption and are indispensable for the accurate functioning of a blockchain.

 By participating in the consensus of a protocol by delegating to a validator node you are helping to make the blockchain more secure and you receive rewards for your help.
 If you plan to hold cryptocurrencies for a while, delegating to a validator node will allow you to reap rewards while contributing to the sustainability of the blockchain and the environment by not being power intensive.

 Each blockchain may require a minimum amount to participate in a node.
 You will find all the information on the page of each node.

 In Bit2Me Earn you can stake more than 20 cryptocurrencies in a simple, intuitive and flexible way as well as enjoy the other services of the suite, such as Launchpad or Wallet.